-About The Galapagos Islands
+About The Galápagos Islands

-When it comes to wildlife, no place on Earth can compare to the Galapagos Islands.
+When it comes to wildlife, no place on Earth can compare to the Galápagos Islands.
 Playful sea lion pups, lumbering giant tortoises and a vast array of endemic species are nestled among white, black and red sand beaches, turquoise waters, volcanic craters, lava flows.
 The natural beauty of these islands will excite your eyes, delight the camera, and leave you breathless.

 Your days will be spent swimming with a plethora of marine life from bright colorful fish to marine iguanas, gentle sharks, sea turtles, and if lucky a curious sea lion!
 Above the water activities include hiking across hardened lava flows while observing a multitude of bird species, taking leisurely strolls along white and black sand beaches along stunning turquoise waters, and entering lush green jungles in search of the giant tortoise.
 Ride a bicycle through the highlands, kayak with penguins, and finish your trip with an educational visit to the Charles Darwin Research Station.

 Far-flung off the west coast of Ecuador, South America and only accessible by aircraft, these islands are so remote that many of the 3,000 bird species and over 300 mammals found here are found exclusively on these islands and nowhere else worldwide.
-Charles Darwin made the Galapagos famous by producing his Theory Of Evolution here, which speaks to the high level of diversity.
+Charles Darwin made the Galápagos famous by producing his Theory Of Evolution here, which speaks to the high level of diversity.
 In addition, the islands and wildlife are so well protected that the animals are not afraid of humans, meaning surprisingly close wildlife interactions and excellent opportunities for beautiful wildlife photography.

 So, which of the 19 islands and more than 40 islets should you visit?
 Here are our top things to do, and where to find them.